 Our Lady of Mount Carmel

-The Annual “Big Time” celebration as it’s known, dates back to 1883.
+The Annual “Big Time” celebration as it’s known dates back to 1883.
 The term was given by Fr.
 Denisco who started the civic-religious celebration because he felt the need for camaraderie.
-The initial celebration was patterned after the festival that took place in Roseto, Italy.
-Festival days were set aside to honor Mary, the Mother of Jesus and was always held on the last weekend in July.
-In the early years, the festival was held for a full week beginning on Monday, but has changed to a five day period beginning on Wednesday.
-On Saturday night, a fireworks display takes place and then on Sunday the procession down Garibaldi Avenue to Honor Mary.
+The initial celebration was patterned after the festival that took place in Roseto Valfortore, Italy.
+The festival days were set aside to honor Mary, the Mother of Jesus, and were always held on the last weekend in July.
+In the early days, the festival was held for a full week beginning on a Monday.
+It has since changed to a five-day period beginning on a Wednesday.
+On Saturday night, a fireworks display takes place; then on Sunday, there is a procession down Garibaldi Avenue to honor the Blessed Virgen Mary.

-As the years went on, the celebration program grew.
-It included a variety of Amusements, circus-type shows, band concerts and finally the Fireworks display on Saturday night.
-A vast assortment of food items complimented the entertainment including italian delicacies such as Sausage and Peppers, Pizza Fritta, italian candy and cookies.
+Throughout the years, the celebration grew.
+It included a variety of amusements: circus-type shows, band concerts, and finally, the fireworks display on Saturday night.
+A vast assortment of foods complemented the entertainment.
+These included such delicacies as sausage and peppers, pizza fritta, Italian candy, and cookies.
 Vendors lined both sides of Garibaldi Avenue offering their wares as far as Columbus Street.
-Originally the grounds were located on a baseball field where Our Lady of Mount Carmel Elementary School now stands.
-From there it was relocated to the Roseto Ball Park, then to the former Amelio Scott Stadium of Pius X High School.
-From there is migrated to behind the High School grounds and has now found it’s way back to school grounds of Our Lady of Mount Carmel.
+Originally, the grounds were located on a baseball field where Our Lady of Mount Carmel Elementary School now stands.
+From there, it was relocated to the Roseto Ball Park and later to the Amelio Scott Stadium of Pius X High School.
+Now, part of it is on the High School grounds while most of the celebration has returned to Our Lady of Mount Carmel School grounds.

 Family reunions often go hand-in-hand with the Big Time.
-Our of town relatives come to visit as well as those who have moved out of the area, come back to visit friends and family.
-While not as expansive as it once was, crowds still come to the celebration from a radius of 70 miles.
+Relatives and friends from near and far visit each other and attend the Big Time.
+While not as expansive as it once was, crowds still come to the celebration from a radius of about seventy miles.

-On Sunday, the festival turns it’s focus to Mary.
-The festival queen crowns the statue of Our Lady of Mount Carmel, the patron saint of our Church.
-Follwing the crowning, The Fouth Degree Knight of Columbus, Pastors, alter servers, visiting clergy, and the Sodality along with many faithful parishoners process down Garibaldi avenue follwing the Queens float, reciting the decades of the rosary.
-Those who are unable to participate, still watch faithfully as the procession makes it’s way down Garibaldi Avenue.
+On Sunday, the festival turns its focus to Our Blessed Virgen Mary.
+The queen crowns the statue of Our Lady of Mount Carmel, the patron saint of our Church.
+Following the crowning, the Fourth Degree Knights of Columbus, Pastors, Altar Servers, visiting clergy, and the Sodality along with many faithful parishioners process down Garibaldi Avenue following the Queen’s float as they all recite the Rosary usually led by a couple of parishioners.
+Those faithful who cannot participate still watch the Procession as it makes its way down Garibaldi Avenue.